AUROVA-LAB/aurova_planning/README.md

 * ~ackermann_control/v_max (default: null): Max velocity considered for used vehicle.
 * ~ackermann_control/kp (default: null): Proportional change value for velocity control.
 If 1.0, proportional behavior unactivated.
 * ~ackermann_control/margin (default: null): Security margin computed from base_link frame.

-**path_planning_demo (DEPRECATED!!)**
-This package contains a node that, as input, reads the topics /request_goal of type std_msgs::Bool, /re_locate of type std_msgs::Bool, and /amcl_pose of type geometry_msgs::PoseWithCovariance.
-The node output is published in the topics /visualization of type visualization_msgs::MarkerArray, and /move_base_simple/goal of type geometry_msgs::PoseStamped.

-Parameters:
-* ~mode_path (default: 0): 1 -> close loop, 2 -> random trajectories, 3 -> global goal.
-* ~frame_id_markers (default: ""): Frame where the markers representing the trajectory will be published..
-* ~path_file_links (default: ""): Path to graph links generated with matlab scripts privided in this package.
-* ~path_file_nodes (default: ""): Path to graph nodes generated with matlab scripts privided in this package.
-* ~path_file_goals (default: ""): Path to graph goals generated with matlab scripts privided in this package.